Table of Contents

 The tibia is one of the two bones present in the lower leg.
 It is also known as the shank bone or the shinbone.
 Moreover, the tibia is the larger and the stronger of the two.
 Anatomically, the tibia connects the ankle bone with the knee.

-The fibula is called the calf bone and connect to the tibia above and below.
-It runs laterally to the tibia and is smaller of the two.
+The fibula is called the calf bone and connects to the tibia above and below.
+It runs laterally to the tibia and is smaller than the two.
 Moreover, the bottom part of the fibula extends well past the tibia and forms the lateral part of the ankle.

 Frequently Asked Questions on Bones of the Leg